webprofusion/certify-docs/docs/faq.md

 ### If I upgrade or re-install will I lose my settings and certificates?
 Your settings are kept under `%ProgramData%\Certify` and you should consider backing up this location regularly.
 Settings are preserved and upgraded when new versions are installed.
 Settings are *not* removed if you Uninstall the app. **Do not store custom scripts under the %ProgramFiles%\CertifyTheWeb folder as these will deleted on upgrade.**

+### Is it ok to ignore File In Use warnings when updating?
+No, you should close the app before updating and if the installer cannot stop the service for you then you should manually stop the service before updating.
+If you ignore the warning and continue the update you may end up with a broken installation.
+You can however fix a broken installation by installing the app again (settings will be preserved).

 ### Oops, I upgraded and lost my custom scripts
 All content under the applications program files folder is removed on upgrade, *do not store scripts there*.
 Instead, store your scripts in a dedicated folder such as C:\Scripts or together with the other Certify The Web settings as C:\ProgramData\Certify\Scripts (for example).